k21971/EvilHack/doc/evilhack-changelog.md

 - Tweak certain monsters and what they grow up into
 - Fix: multiple issues with mcastu.c
 - Fix: more fixes in mcastu.c
+- Allow monster spellcasters to cast their ranged spells at other monsters from a distance